 To take full advantage of the program, working outside the scheduled instruction times is paramount.
 Revised drafts of your typeface are due roughly every week or two, and that work happens entirely outside of class.
 There may also be readings to work into your week.
 The time you spend depends entirely on your own schedule and responsibilities however the more you put in, the more you’ll get out.

 Because the feedback sessions are an integral component of the program, the max capacity is 10 students.
 This allows time for each student to receive adequate feedback without everyone getting totally burned out during an overly long feedback session.

 Absolutely.
 If you’re already comfortable using a particular font editor, then switching just for the program may not make sense.
 However, be aware that any class demonstrations done in a font editor will happen in Glyphs.
 Although many concepts will translate to other editors, the specific step-by-step instructions will not, and your editor may not have the same features as Glyphs.
 As long as you’re flexible enough to apply concepts shown in Glyphs to your own editor (with the help of your favorite search engine), then you should be fine.

-Add your name to our mailing list to get the latest updates about the application process, visiting instructors, and more.
+Add your name to our mailing list to get the latest updates about future editions of the 14-week program and more.